ContinuumIO/elm/README.md

 # NASA SBIR Phase I & II - Open Source Parallel Image Analysis and Machine Learning Pipeline

+This repository archives the prototype ELM software developed in NASA SBIR Phase I and II from 2016 to January 2018.
+Current versions of this code are available at [EarthML.pyviz.org](http://earthml.pyviz.org); the code here is primarily of historical interest.

 ## Using the Code

 To use this code: